 Unless otherwise noted, the Scripture quotations contained herein are from the New Revised Standard Version Bible, Copyright © 1989, Division of Christian Education of the National Council of the Churches of Christ in the U.S.A., and are used by permission.
 All rights reserved.

-For Further Exploration: Read What do the Proverbs have to do with Work? from the Theology of Work Bible Commentary.
+For Further Exploration: Read Jonah and God’s Blessing for All Nations from the Theology of Work Bible Commentary.

 Author: Theology of Work Project